d-krupke/cpsat-primer/understanding_the_log.md

 used.
 This is a very detailed part of the log and can be overwhelming.
 You already need to be rather deep into the details of CP-SAT to actually make any use of this information.
 It is primarily intended for the developers of CP-SAT.
+It gives you insights into how the various subsolvers have been contributing to the solution, how the otherwise hidden LP-techniques, including cutting planes, have been used, and how the different heuristics have been applied.
+Based on this data, you could try to tune the various parameters of CP-SAT for your problem.
+However, note that you will probably need a lot of experience and experiments to gain an advantage compared to the default settings.

 ```
 Task timing                          n [     min,      max]      avg      dev     time         n [     min,      max]      avg      dev    dtime